Elijah Dixson

 Experience Flow Designer

-I storyboard the demo flow and iterated on how to present the major beats of the experience (shown in picture form below).
-We had a lot we wanted to show from a tech demo practice but showing off our virtual geometry and real-time global illumination tech was at the heart of the demo.
-The flow gradually builds up how much geometry we showed on screen then has a huge moment showing it all works with our real-time global illumination.
-In addition, I jumped into UE5 as we were making the engine and helped out with the initial gray box level design.
+I storyboarded the demo flow and iterated on how to present the major beats of the experience (shown in the images below).
+While we had a lot to showcase from a technical perspective, the core focus was highlighting our virtualized geometry and real-time global illumination technology.
+The flow was designed to gradually increase the on-screen geometry complexity, building up to a dramatic moment that demonstrated it all working seamlessly with real-time global illumination.
+Additionally, I jumped into UE5 during engine development to support the initial graybox level design.

 reverb2.png